mserajnik/vmangos-deploy/README.md

 IP, a WAN IP or a domain name is required if you want to allow non-local connections.

-Also take note of the `healthcheck` sections; if you are using a low end system you may have to adjust the `start_period` setting so that the initial database creation process will be able to complete in time before the healthcheck considers the container unhealthy and causes a restart.

 > [!CAUTION]
 > Anything in your `compose.yaml` that is not commented or explicitly mentioned
 > in this README, regardless of the section, is likely something you do not